 DLZ led the design and construction inspection for I-69 Section 5 Reconstruction, an INDOT project.
 This new I-69 corridor between Evansville and Indianapolis is vitally important to economic growth and mobility for southwestern Indiana.
 The interstate helps bring jobs and improve access to healthcare and education to those throughout the region and entire State of Indiana.

-Section 5 began south of Bloomington in Monroe County at SR 37 and continues northward for approximately 21 miles to SR 39 on the south side of Martinsville in Morgan County.
-The project included the conversion of the existing SR 37 with several at-grade crossings to a limited access interstate quality highway.
-Twenty-one (21) miles of mainline pavement were reconstructed with added travel lanes in key locations.
-Thirty (30) bridges were constructed or reconstructed to accommodate the conversion.
-Interchanges at key locations were constructed or reconstructed.
+Section 5 begins south of Bloomington in Monroe County at SR 37 and continues northward for approximately 21 miles to SR 39 on the south side of Martinsville in Morgan County.
+The project included the conversion of the existing SR-37 with several at-grade crossings to a limited access interstate quality highway.
+The project involved reconstructing twenty-one (21) miles of mainline pavement with added travel lanes in key locations.
+The conversion entailed the construction or reconstruction of about thirty (30) bridges.
+Also included was the construction or reconstruction of interchanges at key locations.
 Construction, along the s-lines at the interchanges, included both roundabout and signalized intersections.

 The DLZ team is eager to design solutions that meet your infrastructure needs.
 If you have any questions about the work we do, check out our Services page.
 We also highlight our diverse experience in our Project profiles.
 Additionally, feel free to contact us.